SEIZURES

 2. Generalized Seizures

-Absence Seizures (formerly "petit mal")
+Absence Seizures (formerly " petit mal seizures")

-• Brief lapses in awareness (staring episodes)
+• Brief lapses in awareness (staring episodes).

-• Fluttering eyelids or repetitive movements
+• Fluttering eyelids or repetitive movements.

 Tonic Seizures

-• Sudden muscle stiffening, often leading to falls
+• Sudden muscle stiffening

 Clonic Seizures

-• Repeated jerking movements, usually in the arms and legs
+• Usually affects arms and legs

 • Loss of consciousness

-• Possible loss of bladder control or tongue biting
+• Possible tongue biting or bladder loss

 Atonic Seizures

-• Sudden loss of muscle tone, causing the person to collapse
+• Sudden loss of muscle tone

 Myoclonic Seizures

-• Sudden, brief muscle twitches or jerks
+• Short, sudden muscle jerks

 Causes & Triggers of Seizures